Assistant Dean for Outreach

 Second, when Nico made a decision, he didn't just tell you the decision;

-more imprtantly, he articulated the priniciples that inevitably led to that decision."
+more importantly, he articulated the priniciples that inevitably led to that decision."

-– Tom Mitchell, University Professor, giving the Habermann Lecture at CMU-Q, February 4, 2014
+– Tom Mitchell, CMU Machine Learning Professor, giving the Habermann Lecture at CMU-Q, February 4, 2014

 "We want only one thing — to be the best.
 What else is there?"